-For over twelve years the American Dysautonomia Institute has been funding research, as to dysautonomia, including at the Mayo Clinic, the National Institutes of Health, Vanderbilt Medical Center, and the Medical College of Wisconsin.
+For over thirteen years the American Dysautonomia Institute has been funding research, as to dysautonomia, including at the Mayo Clinic, the National Institutes of Health, Vanderbilt Medical Center, the University of Toledo Medical Center and/or the Medical College of Wisconsin.
 We also work to increase disease awareness, among health care providers, to reduce the plague of long delays as to correctly diagnosing dysautonomia.

 The following conditions are types of dysautonomia:

 1. Orthostatic Hypotension (OH).

 2. Orthostatic Intolerance (OI).

 3. Postural Orthostatic Tachycardia Syndrome also known as Postural Tachycardia Syndrome (POTS).

 4. Neurocardiogenic Syncope (NCS).

 5. Neurally Mediated Hypotension (NMH).
 6. Vasovagal Syncope (VVS).

 8. Pure Autonomic Failure.

 9. Many Cases of Chronic Fatigue Syndrome that have been misdiagnosed.***